undp/performance-app-methodology/methodology/efficiency/pipeline.md

 ## Methodology

-The organizational objective is, at a minimum, to replenish delivery in future years, accounting for inflation.
-The ideal scenario is the total value of the pipeline is growing month on month to support the growth in contributions and delivery in future years.
+Is this too focussed on using Unity well instead of financial sustainability?

-- Active pipeline size compared to delivery/contributions (average of 3-5 years) to ensure that we "right size" the pipeline.
+- Active pipeline size compared to delivery/contributions (average of 3-5 years) to ensure that we "right size" the pipeline on a per country office basis.
 - We want to incentivize capturing opportuniesi at an early stage becuase helps with forecasting resource mobilization and transparency and partner intelligence.
 If the organization knows at an early stage, thsi can help cross-country collaboration with donors, whcih plays into the strength UNDP that we have a strong country presence everywhere!
 We want to reward Cos that report opporunities at an early stage.
-So this means something around a % of opporunities closed that were created in Pipeline C.
+So this means something around a % of opporunities signed that were created in Pipeline C.
 - Something around growing the average project size?
-Something like the average opportunity in the last 3 years, and then compare the snapshot of today vs that and there is score if its above or below.
+Something like the average opportunity size in the last 3 years, and then compare the snapshot of today vs that and there is score if its above or below.
+Jessica: what about considering signed agreements instead?
+Also have to be careful about huge projects skewing the data.
 - Something around outdated opportunities.
-If the close date is in the past, then that is an outdated opportunity.
-One consideration here is that we exlcude these from the pipeline, COs may consider that there is a bug.
+If the close date (i.e. estimated signed date) is in the past, then that is an outdated opportunity.
+One consideration here is that we exlcude these from the pipeline, COs may consider that there is a bug in the system.
+We should take a look at the pipline data to investgate how long things typicalyl stay in each pipeline stage.
-- Something about not having captured any opportunities in the last 3 months.
-This could be a proxy for not having a pipeline.
-Need to discuss how many shoudl trigger an alert and how many months.
+- Something about not having captured any opportunities in the last x months.
+This could be a proxy for not having a pipeline, data issue, or lack of use.
+Need to discuss how many should trigger an alert and how many months.
 So right now with 179 business units collect their pipelines, and we hav a steady 400-500 opporunities per month.
 So there are around ~3 opportunities per business unit per month.
-So if we say if there are less than 2 opportunities per business unit per 2 months, then we should trigger an alert and perhaps score the indicator as 0 (this may be too harsh but worth discussing!)
+So if we say if there are less than 2 opportunities per business unit per 2 months, then we should trigger an alert and perhaps score the indicator as 0 (this may be too harsh but worth discussing!).
+How to account for tiny countries with less than 2 opportunities per 2 months?
+Jessica does not think its good to scofre as zero, should just have an alert.
+Cannot have a one size all approach.
+- What about how often pipeline opportunities are updated?
+Is it a proxy for the health of the pipeline?
+Last modified date means that anything was changed in the opportunity, not just a stage change.
+What % of oppportunies have been updates in the last x months?
+At the global level, what % of country offices have had no updates in the last x months?
+- Closed Won rate.
+Conversion of pipeline to signed agreements.
+This is a key metric to consider.

 We should also consider if the future close date is too far off.
 If pipeline A has a closed date that is above 12 months, we should consider that this is really not a pipeline A and should be a pipeline B. Likewise with pipeline B having a closed date above 18 months, we should consider that this is really not a pipeline B and should be a pipeline C. We should not consider Pipeline C have a close date in 1 month.